gravitystorm/openstreetmap-carto/INSTALL.md

 This document describes how to manually configure your system for running OpenStreetMap Carto.
 If you prefer quick, platform independent setup for a development environment, without the need to install and configure tools by hand, follow a Docker installation guide in [DOCKER.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md).

 ## OpenStreetMap data
 You need OpenStreetMap data loaded into a PostGIS database (see below for [dependencies](#dependencies)).
 These stylesheets expect a database generated with osm2pgsql using the flex backend and the default database name (`gis`).
-This requires osm2pgsql built from source.
+This requires osm2pgsql 1.4.1 or later.

 Start by creating a database